Eliot Ness: Art, entertainment, and media

 The book was adapted in multiple media and inspired many additional works.
 The best-known adaptations include the 1959 TV series The Untouchables, which starred Robert Stack as Ness and was narrated by Walter Winchell, which itself was parodied by The Unmentionables, a 1963 Bugs Bunny cartoon where Bugs played "Elegant Mess"; and the 1987 film The Untouchables, directed by Brian De Palma, which starred Kevin Costner as Ness, Sean Connery, and Robert De Niro as Al Capone.
 These two fictionalized portrayals, more than actual history, have inspired numerous novels; a TV-movie, The Return of Eliot Ness, in which Stack returned to the role; a second, short-lived 1993 TV series titled The Untouchables, which starred Tom Amandes as Ness and William Forsythe as Capone; stage plays such as Peter Ullian's In the Shadow of the Terminal Tower; and comic books such as Torso.
 Ness was portrayed by actor Jim True-Frost in the fifth-season episode "The Good Listener" of the HBO television series Boardwalk Empire.

 Max Allan Collins used Ness as the "police contact/best friend" character in his series of historical private eye novels featuring Chicago detective Nate Heller.
 Later he spun Ness off into his own series, set during his tenure as Cleveland's Public Safety Director.
-The first book, The Dark City (1987), depicted Ness's getting hired and undertaking a cleanup of the graft-ridden police force; the second, Butcher's Dozen (1988), his pursuit of the serial killer known as the Mad Butcher of Kingsbury Run.
+The first book, The Dark City (1987), depicted Ness' getting hired and undertaking a cleanup of the graft-ridden police force; the second, Butcher's Dozen (1988), his pursuit of the serial killer known as the Mad Butcher of Kingsbury Run.
 Bullet Proof (1989) pitted Ness against labor racketeers intent on taking over Cleveland's food service industry.
 Ness is mentioned in many hip hop and rap tracks ("California Love", for example).
-Murder by the Numbers (1993) depicted Ness's investigation of the numbers racket in Cleveland.
+Murder by the Numbers (1993) depicted Ness' investigation of the numbers racket in Cleveland.
 All of these novels, while fictionalized, were closely based on actual cases investigated by Ness and the Cleveland Police.
 Collins also wrote a one-man stage play, Eliot Ness – An Untouchable Life, which was nominated for an Edgar Award.
 Collins wrote Ness into his graphic novel Road to Perdition.